IN THIS ARTICLE

 Do Data Analysts Get Paid Well?

-Yes, with the increasing demand for data analysts, the pay is also rising.
+Yes, data analysts are in-demand, the pay is also rising.
 Entry-level data analyst positions pay above the $40,000 mark and senior positions typically pay well over $100,000.

-Do You Need a Degree To Be a Data Analyst?
+Do You Need an Advanced Degree To Be a Data Analyst?

 No, you can build a career in data analytics even without a formal degree.
-Sign up for comprehensive bootcamps, like the Springboard data analytics bootcamp with a six-month job guarantee to build your skills.
-Get insights into navigating the data analytics industry, learn to negotiate salaries, and more.
+Sign up for comprehensive bootcamps, like the Springboard data analytics bootcamp to build your skills.
+Get insights into navigating the data analytics industry, learn to negotiate salaries with human resources, and more to ensure that you are paid fairly.
+There are plenty of entry-level data analyst jobs that pay good money, but you may have to learn new skills to get one.
+A degree comes at a higher cost, and will delay the start of your career, although the average salary for data professionals with degrees may be higher.

 Since you’re here…